 The best buy for a metal building roof is a simple, low-pitched gable roof ending flush with the sidewall.
 Nevertheless, that’s certainly not the only choice for pre-engineered steel buildings.
 Any of the following design modifications will dramatically change the look of the structure:

-RHINO also offers optional end wall canopies from 3’ to 10’ in depth.
+RHINO also offers optional end wall canopies from 3’ to 10’ in depth so you can customize your metal building.
 These roof canopies are self-supporting.

 To break up the rectangular shape of a basic metal building, add smaller frames to “pop-out” of the main structure.
 These building extensions fit perfectly along sidewalls or endwalls.

 In addition to their structural appeal, smaller frame additions make useful for drop-off points on churches, offices on manufacturing plants, or customer lobbies on automotive repair shops, just to name a few.

 Owners of existing metal buildings often remodel and add square footage by attaching smaller metal building frames.